sjohnp2112/D195_Capstone/README.md

 Dependent variable: number of wins in a team's season record.<br>
 Independent variable: the blue-chip ratio.<br>
-Outcome: the number of players that were blue-chips as a recruit was not a major factor in winning college football games.
+Outcome: No statistically significant findings.
+The number of players that were blue-chips as a recruit was not a major factor in winning college football games.